 Jean began learning piano & recorders aged 8 and teaching recorder and directing recorder groups aged 12.
 It was taking up the bassoon at the age of 17, however, that spurred her to pursue her music studies.

 Three years at the London College of Music led to an ALCM, LLCM(TD) and GLCM with bassoon as her main study, studying with Vernon Elliot and Stephan de Haan.
 After graduating from the LCM Jean went on to gain a PGCE from London University.

 Jean started her teaching career as Head of Music at William McGuffie Junior High School, Walthamstow before becoming Director of Music at Waterside School, Bishops Stortford.
 From 1986 Jean worked as Head of Junior Music at Joseph Clarke School for children who were blind or had visual impairments, and as Head of Music at Brookfield House School for children with physical disabilities/chronic medical conditions where music technology was used to great advantage.
 In 1988 Jean moved to be full time at Brookfield where she also developed the Office Skills department into an IT department.

 Jean plays in amateur orchestras and enjoys playing chamber music and, in recent years, has started playing the organ.
 She is also a director of the advanced chamber music course – Spring Music.

-Jean first went to Berwang in 1997 and has attended as a participant ever since, taking over the administration of the course in 2010.
+Jean first went to Berwang in 1997 and has attended as a participant ever since, taking over the administration from 2010.

 firstname.lastname@example.org +44(0)7718 586134